cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 ### Procedure

+####  Step 1: Download the Manager Resources Package
-1. [Download the Manager resources package](http://getcloudify.org/downloads/get_cloudify.html) and store it on the Cloudify Manager VM as `/tmp/cloudify-manager-resources.tar.gz`.
+Download the [Manager resources package](http://getcloudify.org/downloads/get_cloudify.html) and store it on the Cloudify Manager VM as `/tmp/cloudify-manager-resources.tar.gz`.
 The Manager resources package URL can be found in the Manager blueprint inputs file.

+#### Step 2: Prepare the CLI Virtual Machine
-2. Prepare the CLI VM, as follows:
+Prepare the CLI VM, as follows:

-   a.
-Create a new directory to be used as the root directory for your work (for example: ~/cloudify).
+   1. Create a new directory to be used as the root directory for your work (for example: ~/cloudify).
-   b.
-Create a new directory to be used as the Cloudify working directory (for example: ~/cloudify/manager).
+   2. Create a new directory to be used as the Cloudify working directory (for example: ~/cloudify/manager).
-   c.
-Create a new directory to host offline resources (for example: ~/cloudify/offline).
+   3. Create a new directory to host offline resources (for example: ~/cloudify/offline).
-   d.
-Verify that you have access to the Cloudify Manager blueprints.
+   4. Verify that you have access to the Cloudify Manager blueprints.

       * If you installed the CLI from the CLI RPM, the Manager blueprints are located in `/opt/cloudify/cloudify-manager-blueprints`.
         {{< gsHighlight  bash  >}}